 By Riddhi K Feb.
 01, 2018

-As Piyush Goyal delivers the Interim Budget, the future of one segment of the population will change forever.
+As Nirmala Sitharaman delivered Budget 2020, the future of one segment of the population will change forever.
 Amid all the amendments and changes in tax slabs, the Chartered Accountancy student will be left to sift through the wreckage.

-During the speech itself, Piyush Goyal will throw in a couple of hundred crores into various easily forgotten funds and schemes and also come up with new acronyms, that will supposedly take our country on the path of glory.
-He will move some tax slabs around that will affect you if you have any income in the first place and tell us how much our economy has grown, though you feel pretty much as poor as you were last year.
+During the speech itself, Nirmala Sitharaman threw in a couple of hundred crores into various easily forgotten funds and schemes and also come up with new acronyms, that will supposedly take our country on the path of glory.
+She moved some tax slabs around that will affect you if you have any income in the first place and tell us how much our economy has grown, though you feel pretty much as poor as you were last year.

 But the tamasha will have begun long before the speech.
 The budget is all uncles at the bus stop and chai shops will talk about, before returning to their generic “Modi has been great for the economy” banter.
 “Is desh ka kuch nahi ho sakta,” the pessimist uncle will announce, the same one who says, “Sab fixed hai,” before watching any cricket match.
 Everyone will turn into a financial expert overnight and casually throw around terms like “fiscal deficit” and “long term capital gains” as if they actually understand them.